 Applications for current research students will be open from 1-31 August 2021.

 What happens next?

-If your application is successful, you'll need to accept the offer within 3 weeks.
-We expect you to begin your research degree early in the following year.
+If your scholarship application is successful, you'll need to accept the offer by the response date provided in your offer and begin your research degree before 30 June 2022.